 If Blockbuster would’ve had their social media positioning in place, they could’ve used that as the weapon to REMIND their audience as to why they were so great in the first place.
 By the time Netflix attacked, it was already too late for Blockbuster to implement this strategy.
 By then, reminding the people of their “why” through advertising would’ve made them burn money they didn’t have, forcing them to shut down anyways because it would have cost too much to reach out to everyone.

 So don’t be that company who makes other companies stronger by failing.
 Take action today and have every base of your business covered.
 We know Instagram is here to stay, so make sure your company is too.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.